Theoi-Meteoroi/Winsen_ZH03B/README.md

 # Winsen ZH03B Particle Detector

 This project is a Python3 program and function library to obtain sample readings of particle density from a ZH03B detector attached to a Raspberry Pi USB port.
 The specific port is currently hard-coded to /dev/ttyUSB1.
-The code has only been tested over a USB bridge interface (CP2102).
+The code has only been tested over a USB bridge interface (CP2102) on Raspian Stretch and OSx High Sierra.

 ### Manual / Datasheet
 ### https://www.winsen-sensor.com/d/files/air-quality/zh03-series-laser-dust-module-v2_0.pdf